nikodemus/foolang/README.md

       foo <-- word

-      *^  <-- sigil
+      \*^  <-- sigil

 - Syntax

-    use comma for sequencing: stmt, expr
-    use semicolon for cascades

-    dot is left free, or an operator

-    double-colons for namespacing and explicit extensions
+    double-colons for namespacing and explicit extensions?

     Module::Class new